2008 Artsfest

 • Portfolio reviews

-• Collaborative art happenings
+• Collaborative art projects

 • Nathan Manilow Sculpture Park discussions and mini-tours

-• Student art exhibition and reception.
+• Student and community art fair

 Schedule of Events